Marcus Semien Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.13 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.15).

-- The Marlins surrender the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- The Marlins surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).

+- Soriano starts for the first time this season for the Marlins.

+- The 24-year-old righty has 11 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.